Bytte-AI/Pidgin-to-English-conversational-translations/datacard.md

 ## Dataset Overview

-The BBC Pidgin-to-English Translation Dataset is a conversational-style translation corpus containing 122 Pidgin-English to Standard English translation pairs.
+The Pidgin-to-English Translation Dataset is a conversational-style translation corpus containing 122 Pidgin-English to Standard English translation pairs.
 This **sample dataset** is designed to support machine translation research, low-resource language processing, and cross-lingual understanding between Nigerian Pidgin and English.

 **Sample Dataset Characteristics:** This dataset represents a curated sample of translation pairs demonstrating typical Pidgin-English conversational patterns and translation challenges.
 It showcases authentic Pidgin grammatical features and provides a foundation for prototyping translation systems.